Why it’s important to understand building defects

 Contracts and legal advice matter

-It is also useful to remember when it comes to defects and contracts, it is common for builders and the customer to contractually agree on the standards for that particular building project.
-As in, they decide together what’s appropriate and what’s not.
+It is also useful to remember when it comes to defects and contracts, it is common for builders and the customer to contractually agree on the standards for that particular building project — they decide together what’s appropriate and what’s not.
 However, while applicable standards can be agreed upon, no one can contract out of legislation and legislatively set standards.
 Therefore, those undertaking the work can not apply standards lower than those required by building regulations.

 The complex nature of defects and the many moving parts to a successful rectification process is why it’s important to understand common building defects.